 If you’ve outlined a solid plan (one with good intentions), everyone will accept it, and the meeting ends.
 You start making your proposed payments on the schedule outlined in the agreed-upon plan.

 Up | 7.
 So, who do I have to pay, and when do I start?

 All your debts fall into three categories; secured creditors, unsecured creditors, and post-petition creditors

-Secured Creditors: are usually on big ticket items such as a mortgages (first and second), and large motor homes, boats, and so forth.
+Secured Creditors: are usually on big-ticket items such as mortgages (first and second) and large motor homes, boats, and so forth.
 You pay these creditors directly, just as before filing bankruptcy.
-These payments called, “payments outside the plan” are to be made on their normal due dates.
-For instance if your mortgage is due on the 10th of the month then you must resume making the payment on or before that date.
+These payments, known as “payments outside the plan,” are made on their normal due dates.
+For example, if your mortgage is due on the 10th of the month, then you must resume making the payment on or before that date.

 NOTE: Failure to make payments on secured property gives creditors the right to ask for relief from the automatic stay and proceed with seizure actions such as foreclosing on your home.